tomedunn/the-finished-book/_theory/initiative-probabilities/initiative-probabilities.md

     \label{eq:general-weighting-function}
 \end{eqnarray}

-As an example of Eqns. \eqref{eq:initiative-position-probability} and \eqref{eq:general-weighting-function} in action, Fig. [5](#fig:general-position-example-use){: .fig-ref} (below) shows the probability of a character being in each initiative position in an encounter with four monsters, each with an initiative bonus of zero.
+As an example of Eqns. \eqref{eq:initiative-position-probability} and \eqref{eq:general-weighting-function} in action, Fig. \figref{fig:general-position-example-use} (below) shows the probability of a character being in each initiative position in an encounter with four monsters, each with an initiative bonus of zero.
 This can be useful when trying to assess the value of increasing a character's initiative bonus, a topic I plan to cover in a future post.

 <figure id="fig:general-position-example-use">
     {% include_relative fig-general-position-example-use-small.html %}
     {% include_relative fig-general-position-example-use-large.html %}
-    <figcaption>Figure 5: Shows the average initiative order position and standard deviation for a character, as a function of their initiative bonus, in an encounter with three other characters, each with an initiative bonus \(\initBonus=0.\)</figcaption>
+    <figcaption>Shows the average initiative order position and standard deviation for a character, as a function of their initiative bonus, in an encounter with three other characters, each with an initiative bonus \(\initBonus=0.\)</figcaption>
 </figure>

 As a final comment on this method, since there are only three states that each character can take, the number of combinations needed for Eqn. \eqref{eq:initiative-position-probability} grows with the number of characters as $$20 \cdot 3^{N-1}$$.
 This scales considerably better than Eqn. \eqref{eq:initiative-order-probability-reduced} from the previous section, which grows as $$20^N$$ with the number of characters.
-A comparison of this is shown in Fig. [6](#fig:calculation-scaling){: .fig-ref} (below).
+A comparison of this is shown in Fig. \figref{fig:calculation-scaling} (below).

 <figure id="fig:calculation-scaling">
     {% include_relative fig-calculation-scaling-small.html %}
     {% include_relative fig-calculation-scaling-large.html %}
-    <figcaption>Figure 6: Shows how the number of calculations scales with the number of characters in an encounter.</figcaption>
+    <figcaption>Shows how the number of calculations scales with the number of characters in an encounter.</figcaption>
 </figure>